Corenale/carbJsonConfigLua/README.md

 ### `config("reset")`

 Resets the configuration to its original values.
-This method is added to the config table after calling `carboneum.load()`.
+Methods is added to the config table after calling `carboneum.load()`.

 ## Notes